SharePoint/sp-dev-docs/docs/spfx/viva/get-started/build-people-search-adaptive-card-extension.md

 ## Update your project's hosted workbench URL.

-When you use the gulp task **serve**, by default it will launch a browser with the specified hosted workbench URL specified in your project.
+When you use the gulp task **serve**, by default it opens a browser with the specified hosted workbench URL specified in your project.
 The default URL for the hosted workbench in a new project points to an invalid URL.

-- Locate and open the file **./config/serve.json** in your project.
+- Locate and open the file **./config/serve.json** in your project
-- Locate the property `initialPage`:
+- Locate the property `initialPage`

     ```json
     {